Amina Khalil

 Amina Khalil (أمينة خليل; born 26 October 1988) is an Egyptian film and television actress who has gained prominence in the late 2010s and early 2020s in the Arab world.
+Her advocacy for female rights granted her an honorary ambassador title by The United Nations Population Fund (UPFA) in Egypt.

 Early life

 Khalil studied acting at The American University in Cairo and graduated in 2009.
 She then studied at the Lee Strasberg Theatre and Film Institute in New York City.
-She studied ballet from childhood to age 17.
+She practiced ballet from childhood to age 17.